tcibinan/flaxo/README.md

 ![course-creation-modal](https://github.com/tcibinan/flaxo/raw/dev/screenshots/course-creation-modal.png)

-### Statistics export in json, csv and tsv
+### Statistics export

 All courses statistics could be retrieved in one of the supported formats: json, csv and tsv.

 ### Educational flow

-You can create unlimited amount of courses for free.
+You can create unlimited amount of public courses for free.
 And it is as easy as it can be.

 ![all-courses](https://github.com/tcibinan/flaxo/raw/dev/screenshots/all-courses.png)